Grandmother helps St. Charles senior Gracial stay focused on the way to Mizzou

 "She hardly ever let me go out of the house at all," Gracial said.

-Polk's ability to keep Gracial focused played a key role in his development into one of the top defensive lineman in the country.
+Polk's ability to keep Gracial focused played a key role in his development into one of the top defensive linemen in the country.

 Gracial, a 4-star recruit, received approximately 25 offers from NCAA Division I schools before choosing Mizzou.
 He also gave strong consideration to Alabama, Oregon, Iowa State and Arizona State.